yuulive/mo/README.md

 # Summary

-bulk_examples_generator come in two flavors: binary or crate (library).
+mo come in two flavors: binary or crate (library).

 If you only want to generate examples see [Binary use](#binary-use)